jundalisay/superblist/content/en/research/einstein/relativity/section-31.md

 heading: "Section 31"
 # date: 2022-03-02
 weight: 56
 description: "Elliptical space is another kind of curved space.
-It has the two “counter-points” are identical (indistinguishable from each other).
-An elliptical universe can thus be considered to some extent as a curved universe possessing central symmetry"
+It has the two “counter-points” are identical"
 image: "/covers/rel.jpg"
 icon: "/icons/einbla.png"
+author: Albert Einstein
 ---

 <!-- Speculations on the structure of the universe also move in another direction. -->